NW Level 2 – General overview

 Level 2 is designed to evaluate the development of basic fundamentals on accessible hides such as distractions, corner hides, independence, problem solving, and working unproductive areas.

 Target Odor: The handler may use any target odor or combination of target odor provided that the hide is not paired with food.
-The target odor must be specified with the submission in the field Extra information for your submission.
+The target odor must be specified with the submission in the field Odor(s) used in submission.